Minnesota tops New York to keep alive hopes of getting top overall seed in WNBA playoffs

 Minnesota got up early on New York before the Liberty rallied to within 52-39 at the half.
 The Lynx scored the first 11 points of the third quarter and were up 74-50 heading into the fourth before Stewart tried to rally the Liberty.

+“I’m not giving up.
+Things happen, you see teams up 20 and all of a sudden they’re down,” Stewart said.
+“We just needed a spark, a pattern interrupt. having the crowd behind us really helped, and I was trying to make something happen.”

-Unfortunately New York could get no closer as Kayla McBride quieted the crowd hitting a deep 3-pointer to restore the double-digit advantage.
+Unfortunately for New York, it could get no closer as Kayla McBride quieted the crowd hitting a deep 3-pointer to restore the double-digit advantage.
 The Liberty could only get within seven the rest of the way.

+“It says a lot.
+It’s an understatement to say that’s a really good team,” Reeve said.
+“They have been the best team in the league.
+We were up 26, obviously we played great in that stretch. … We were disappointed in some of our execution and you can lose your mind.
+We had to find our footing and find a way to win the game.”

 The Lynx shot 55% from the field in the first half.
 Even when New York seemed to have them stopped a couple of times, the Lynx turned broken plays into baskets when the ball bounced right into their hands.